ScottLogic/blog/_posts/2024-12-09-our-approach-to-software-development.md

 - teams
 - values
 - principles
-summary: Continuing our series about how we work, here we cover our underlying approach to software development.
-We share the set of guiding principles we've distilled from our collective experience of successful projects.
+summary: In the fourth of our series setting out how we work with our clients, we explore software development.
+We describe our underlying approach based on a set of guiding principles we've distilled from our collective experience.
 author: rnewsome
 ---